ranieremenezes/easyspec/README.md

 # easyspec
-The easiest way to do long-slit optical spectroscopy
+The easiest way to do long-slit spectroscopy